zxul767/ex-machina/content/blog/clean-code-critique/index.md

 }
 ```

-Unfortunately, the last two methods seem like they could have been just one, and the last one is doing some strange operations that are not explained at all by the name `js•smallestOddNthMultipleNotLessThanCandidate`:
+Unfortunately, the last two methods seem like they could have been just one, and the last one is doing some strange operations that are not explained at all by the name `smallestOddNthMultipleNotLessThanCandidate`:

 ```java
 public class PrimeGenerator {